New insights and perspectives on the natural gradient method: Neural Networks

 \section{Neural Networks}

-Feed-forward neural networks are structured very similarly to classical circuits.
-They typically consist of a sequence of $\ell$ ``layers" of units, where each unit in a given layer receive inputs from the units in the previous layer, and computes an affine function of these, followed by a scalar non-linear function called an ``activation function".
-The input vector to the network, denoted by $x$, is given by the units of the first layer (which is called the input layer, and is not counted towards the total $\ell$), and the output vector of the network, denoted by $f(x,\theta)$, is given by the units of the network's last layer (called the ``output layer").
+Feed-forward neural networks are structured similarly to classical circuits.
+They typically consist of a sequence of $\ell$ ``layers" of units, where each unit in a given layer receive inputs from the units in the previous layer, and computes an affine function of these followed by a scalar non-linear function called an ``activation function".
+The input vector to the network, denoted by $x$, is given by the units of the first layer, which is called the ``input layer" (and is not counted towards the total $\ell$).
+The output vector of the network is given by the units of the network's last layer (called the ``output layer").
 The other layers are referred to as the network's ``hidden layers".

-Formally, given input $x$, and parameters $\theta \in \Real^n$ which determine weight matrices $W_1, W_2, \ldots, W_\ell$ and biases $b_1,b_2,\ldots,b_\ell$, the network computes its output $f(x, \theta) = a_\ell$ according to
+Formally, given input $x \in \Real^{m_0}$, and parameters $\theta \in \Real^n$ which determine weight matrices $W_1 \in \Real^{m_1\times m_0}, W_2 \in \Real^{m_2\times m_1}, \ldots, W_\ell \in \Real^{m_\ell\times m_{\ell-1}}$ and biases $b_1 \in \Real^{m_1}, b_2 \in \Real^{m_2}, \ldots, b_\ell \in \Real^{m_\ell}$, the network computes its output $f(x, \theta) = a_\ell$ according to

 where $a_0 = x$.
-Here, $a_i$ is the vector of values (``activities") of the network's $i$-th layer, and $\nonlin_i(\cdot)$ is the vector-valued non-linear function computed at layer $i$, and is often given by some simple monotonic activation function applied coordinate-wise.
+Here, $a_i$ is the vector of values (``activities") of the network's $i$-th layer, and $\nonlin_i(\cdot)$ is the vector-valued non-linear ``activation function" computed at layer $i$, and is often given by some simple scalar function applied coordinate-wise.

 Note that most of the results discussed in this document will apply to the more general setting where $f(x,\theta)$ is an arbitrary differentiable function (in both $x$ and $\theta$).